- Optimizely Feature Experimentation

 Bayesian statistics revolves around updating beliefs as new data becomes available.
 Key components include the following:

-- Likelihood – The probability of observing your experiment data given a specific hypothesis is true.
+Likelihood – The probability of the observed data under a given hypothesis or parameter value,

-This approach uses established Bayesian models for different metric types:
+Optimizely uses the following Bayesian models for different metric types:

 -